Matt-Haywood/Matt-Haywood/README.md

 In 2022 I completed the MIT Introduction to Programming with Python course.
 Throughout 2023 I undertook the Google Android Basics with Compose course in my spare time which I completed on the 30/12/2023 whilst still managing to progress my Highway Engineering career.

+Since then I have been constantly learning new development techniques to help further my skills and offerings to potential new employers.

 I am currently in development of two Android apps and an Engineering application:
  - Game Clock
      - A desktop clock app with background animations designed to help gamers keep an eye on their play time and provide a clock in a style that will match their game experience.